Banking - Australian Expatriates & Migrants

 As an expatriate you are likely to have three or more banking relationships:

 - Your existing retail banking relationship in Australia.
 It should be maintained so that you have the facility to pay and receive money in Australia.
 The banks have no problem retaining you as a customer, even though you are non-resident.
-Just remember that any interest earned will automatically attract a witholding tax of 10%.
+Just remember that any interest earned will automatically attract a withholding tax of 10%.
 Accounts are easily operated via the internet.

 Moving to the UK

-At the present time, we do not believe that any of the Australian banks has the geographic spread or capacity to provide a true International banking experience to Australian expatriates.
+At the present time, we do not believe that any of the Australian banks have the geographic spread or capacity to provide a true International banking experience to Australian expatriates.
 The exceptions are expatriates in New Zealand, PNG and some countries in the South Pacific where some Australian banks retain a retail presence - and in South East Asia and China where ANZ has a small footprint, although not always as a retail bank.

 You have a very wide choice of large, global financial institutions that are experienced in dealing with expatriates and often have dedicated units or "Clubs" to deal with their specific requirements.
 Unless you have a specific need that can only be met by Australian banks we think that broader, more competitive services are usually available elsewhere.
-We also remain disappointed by the lack of support Australian banks provide for Australian expatriates offshore - often limiting their services to individuals who meet their "high net worth" criteria.
+We also remain disappointed by the lack of support Australian banks provide for Australian expatriates offshore - often limiting their services to individuals who meet their (very) "high net worth" criteria.